plutov/packagemain/23-fuzz-testing-in-go/README.md

 ...
 ```

 It is up to you to decide how long to run fuzzing.
-It is very possible that an execution of fuzzing could run indefinitely if it doesn’t find any errors, like in our case.
+It is very possible that execution of fuzzing could run indefinitely if it doesn’t find any errors, like in our case.
 We can add `-fuzztime` argument, that tells how many iterations to run.

 ```
 gotip test -fuzz=. -fuzztime=5s .